Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Norway to Reykjavik (Keflavik)

-In Norway, there are 2 airports that have direct flights to Reykjavik (Keflavik).
+There are 2 airports in Norway that have non-stop flights to Reykjavik (Keflavik).

 From Oslo, direct flights are offered by Icelandair, Norwegian and SAS (Star Alliance).